SDL-Hercules-390/hyperion/readme/README.HRAF.md

 The _native mode_ parameter block will use a different format allowing functional extensions and compatibility mode limitations to be eliminated.

-## Enabling the Host Resouce Access Facility
+## Enabling the Host Resource Access Facility

 By default, the Host Resource Access Facility is disabled.
 Use the `archlvl` command to enable the facility: